cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 As a reader familiar with the IrishGen dataset will know `rel:parentOf` is not enocoded very often within it.
-The reasoner knows that `rel:parentOf` is the inverse of `rel:childOf` and thus can logically infer the number of chlidren by applying this logic to the dataset.
+The reasoner knows that `rel:parentOf` is the inverse of `rel:childOf` and thus can logically infer the number of children by applying this logic to the dataset.
 Thus, queries can be constructed that are not encoded within the dataset.
 This does come at a cost that shifts the burden of working this out from human beings encoding it in the dataset to the